j0holo/blog/posts/opencl-on-amdgpu-navi.md

 ...
 ```

-You need to use the `rusticl` implementation.
+You need to use the `rusticl` implementation of the mesa-libOpenCL package.

+Enable it via the following commands.

 ```
 export OCL_ICD_VENDORS=/etc/OpenCL/vendors/rusticl.icd